 Indeed, not benefiting from these changes could mean being left aside and seeing the QIS used against oneself.
 For example, very obviously, no company involved in computers and information technologies, can ignore the race and what the advent of quantum computing could have for its main activity.
 Many countries, in a world where security matters, are compelled to have what others could develop.

-Actually, being able to imagine and foresee the usage of quantum technologies is also part of the race for quantum, as will be at the top of the race those who will be able to harness first as many usages as possible, alongside developing quantum sensing, quantum communications, and performing quantum computing and quantum simulations, furthermore in a world where artificial intelligence (AI), at least as deep learning, exists and also develops.
+Nonetheless, being able to imagine and foresee the usage of quantum technologies is also part of the race for quantum.
+Those who will be at the top of the race are those who will be able to harness first as many usages of quantum technologies as possible, alongside developing quantum sensing, quantum communications, and performing quantum computing and quantum simulations.

-It is this first and difficult dimension that we shall address in this article, because it is a fundamental yet underestimated area of QIS.
-We shall also outline areas that could be deemed as sensitive in terms of security.while pointing out the industrial sectors that will be most impacted.
+In this article, we shall start outlining this first and difficult dimension: how to imagine and foresee the future quantum world.
+Indeed, it is a fundamental yet underestimated area of QIS.
+We shall also outline areas that could be deemed as sensitive in terms of security, while pointing out the industrial sectors that will be most impacted.

 Part of this article will be integrated, besides other points, in a forthcoming speech given at the International Conference on Quantum Computing (ICoCQ), which will take place in France at the Ecole Normale Supérieure, Paris, 26 to 30 November 2018.
 The conference will present an up to date perspective on the thriving field of quantum computing.
 As a result, for now, a large part of this article is offered as an exclusive avant-première to our members.